jaco267/DQN_Global_torch/readme.md

 ### Compare with original implementation
-The original paper used A* memory burn-in to speed up training.
+The [original implementation](https://github.com/haiguanl/DQN_GlobalRouting) used A* memory burn-in to speed up training.
 This implementation didn't use memory burn-in technique for simplicity.